-All proposers who meet the mandatory requirements will be required to make oral interview presentations to supplement their proposals.
+Top ranked selected proposers may be required to make oral interview presentations and/or site visits to supplement their proposals, if requested by the County.
 The County will make every reasonable attempt to schedule each presentation at a time and location that is agreeable to the proposer.
 Failure of a proposer to conduct a presentation to the County on the date scheduled may result in rejection of the vendor's proposal.